wouter-veeken/wouter.tech/content/blog/translating-flare-without-lingo.md

 - [-] Translation package will contain lots of repetition (e.g. snippets, the same TOC on every page), which is annoying for translator and may affect translation cost.
 - [-] Can't extract image annotations for translation.

-Although there are several reasons why I chose the first approach, that last one cinched it for me.
+Although there are several reasons why I chose the first approach, that last one clinched it for me.
 If image annotations are not a factor for you, perhaps it might be easier to just zip the output and send it off to your translator or LSP.

 ## High-level steps